bluesky-social/atproto-website/content/specs/auth.md

 The client uses URL query parameters (`state` and `iss`) to look up and verify session information.
 Using the `code` query parameter, the client then makes an initial token request to the Authorization Server’s token endpoint.
 The client completes the PKCE flow by including the earlier value in the `code_verifier` field.
 Confidential clients need to include a client assertion JWT in the token request; see the "Confidential Client" section.
 The Authorization Server validates the request and returns a set of tokens, as well as a `sub` field indicating the account identifier (DID) for this session, and the `scope` that is covered by the issued access token.

 At this point it is critical (mandatory) for all clients to verify that the account identified by the `sub` field is consistent with the Authorization Server "issuer" (present in the `iss` query string), either by validating against the originally-supplied account DID, or by resolving the accounts DID to confirm the PDS is consistent with the Authorization Server.
-See “Identity Authentication” section.
+See "Identity Authentication" section.
 The Authorization always returns the scopes approved for the session in the `scopes` field (even if they are the same as the request, as an atproto OAuth profile requirement), which may reflect partial authorization by the user.
 Clients must reject the session if the response does not include `atproto` in the returned scopes.

 Authentication-only clients can end the flow here.

-Using the access token, clients are now able to make authorized requests to the PDS (”Resource Server”).
+Using the access token, clients are now able to make authorized requests to the PDS ("Resource Server").
 They must use DPoP for all such requests, along with the access token.
-Tokens (both access and refresh) will need to be periodically “refreshed” by subsequent request to the Authorization Server token endpoint.
+Tokens (both access and refresh) will need to be periodically "refreshed" by subsequent request to the Authorization Server token endpoint.
 These also require DPoP.
-See “Tokens and Session Lifetime” section for details.
+See "Tokens and Session Lifetime" section for details.

 ### OAuth Security Considerations